Armenians in Nakhchivan: Ethnic cleansing

 The transferal of Nakhichevan from Armenia to Azerbaijan under the 1921 Treaty of Moscow enabled Azerbaijani authorities to gradually carry out ethnic cleansing of Armenians, including forced displacement and destruction of cultural monuments, within the region.
 Historian Christopher Walker states that Azeri authorities implemented policies aimed to "de-Armenize" the region.
 Between the 1960s and 1980s, Azeri authorities and locals prevented Armenians from visiting cultural monuments, which prevented future Armenian claims to cultural heritage in the region.
 The Armenian presence diminished from 1917 and onwards under the control of the Azeri SSR: from 44 villages in 1917 to two villages in 1987, from comprising 40% of the population to less than 2%.
 That Armenians were a demographic minority in the region was due to their forced deportation under Shah Abbas II in 1604, which according to certain historians, was also a form of ethnic cleansing.
 The complete elimination of all Armenians and their heritage from has been described in various ways, including "ethnic cleansing", "white genocide" and "Nakhchivanization."

-The elimination of the Armenian population under the Soviet Azeri authorities followed pogroms -- sometimes considered an extension of the 1915 Armenian Genocide -- carried out against Armenians by Azeri state authorities, Azeri locals, and Ottoman Turkey.
+The elimination of the Armenian population from Nakhichevan followed pogroms -- sometimes considered an extension of the 1915 Armenian Genocide -- carried out against Armenians by Azeri state authorities, Azeri locals, and Ottoman Turkey.

+Arif Yunus, an exiled Azerbaijani historian and activist, argues that the Aliyev regime’s "cultural genocide" in Nakhichevan—and its ability to get away with such erasure—serves as a show of force meant to weaken and intimidate domestic opposition.